TiBeN/ia-mame/README.md

 - Tell IaMame where is your Mame executable by making it available on your
-  $PATH environment variable — its name must match mame[64][.exe] — or by setting on your ~./bashrc, or somewhere else, the $MAME_EXEC environment
+  $PATH environment variable — its name must match mame[64][.exe] — or by setting on your ~./bashrc, or ~/.bash\_profile or somewhere else, the $MAME_EXEC environment variable:
-  variable:

   ```bash
   $ vim ~/.bashrc